Match schedule for June 17 at Euro 2020: schedules and TV

 Daniel Guillen

-The teams of Belgium and Denmark close the second day of group B, while the Netherlands of Frenkie De Jong looks for the ticket to the round of 16 after defeating Ukraine on the opening day.
-It is precisely the Shevchenko block that will try to rush their options by defeating North Macedonia in a vital duel and gamble everything for everything with Austria on the final matchday.
+The selections of Belgium and Denmark close the second day of B Groupwhile Frenkie De Jong’s Netherlands seeks a ticket to the round of 16 after defeating Ukraine on opening day.
+It is precisely the Shevchenko block that will try to rush their options by defeating North Macedonia in a vital duel and gambling everything for everything with Austria on the last day.
 As usual, the three games will be played at 3:00 p.m., 6:00 p.m. and 9:00 p.m.

 Ukraine – North Macedonia